 - Start your campfire, light your grill, or preheat your oven to 400°F.

-- Toss the potatoes, onion and salt & pepper in a bowl, and place onto a large piece of heavy duty aluminum foil, or a double thickness of regular foil that has been sprayed with olive oil or cooking spray.
+- Spray a large piece of heavy duty aluminum foil, or a double thickness of regular foil with olive oil or cooking spray.
+Spread the potatoes and onion onto the foil, sprinkle with salt and pepper and toss to coat.

 - Cut the butter into small pieces and distribute across the top of the potatoes.